Central Coast, NSW Independent local news, kept on the record

 How Central Coast Council works

-Last updated 3 July 2026 · This page grows as we learn more.
+Last updated 4 August 2026 · This page grows as we learn more.

 One council runs the entire Central Coast, which council describes as the sixth largest urban area in Australia.
 Fifteen councillors, elected across five wards for a four-year term running to September 2028, sit above an administration led by the Chief Executive Officer with five directorates.
 Most of what this masthead covers starts in this building.